hoijui/repvar/README.md

 # To get a binary for your system
 cargo build --release

-# To get a 64bit binary that is portabel to all Linux systems
+# To get a 64bit binary that is portable to all Linux systems
 run/rp/build
 ```